kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 We rely on Kafka's consumer groups that will handle the complexity of a distributed system for us.
 Here's how we do it:
 - Create a [Kafka stream](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/KafkaFlowListeners.java) that will read in a `KTable` and transmit all the results to a `Consumer`.
-- Listen to state change, meaning mostly `REBALANCED` streams, and empty all the flows for the `Consumer`.
+- Listen to state change (mostly `REBALANCED` streams) and empty all the flows for the `Consumer`.
 - On the `READY` state, read all the `KTable` again.

 With these, all flows will be dispatched to all listeners.
 That means if you have a thousand flows, every consumer will have ~500 flows (depending on the repartition of keys).
 Kafka will handle all the heavy parts of the distributed systems, such as:
 - Heartbeat to detect failure for a consumer
-- Notifying of rebalancing
+- Notifications for rebalancing
 - Ensure exactly-once pattern for a topic, ensuring that only one consumer will handle the data

-This way, you will have a fully distributed system thanks to Kafka without the pain of passing a [Jespen](https://jepsen.io/) analysis.
+This way, you will have a fully distributed system thanks to Kafka without the pain of going through a [Jespen](https://jepsen.io/) analysis.

 ## Partitions to Detect Dead Kafka Consumers

 For Kestra, we need to detect when a worker was processing a task and died.
-The reasons for this could range from an outage to a simple restart during processing.
+The reasons for the process "dying" could range from an outage to a simple restart during processing.

-Thanks to the Kafka consumer, we can know the partition affected by this consumer.
-We use these excellent features to detect dead workers:
+Thanks to the Kafka consumer, we can know the specific partition affected by this consumer.
+We use these features to detect dead workers:
 - We create a `UUID` on startup for the worker.
 - When a consumer connects to Kafka, we [listen to the partitions](https://github.com/kestra-io/kestra/blob/4a61af45d668feab19313b9033826fa7075bf02b/runner-kafka/src/main/java/io/kestra/runner/kafka/KafkaWorkerTaskQueue.java#L157-L187) affected using a `ConsumerRebalanceListener`.
 We publish to Kafka a WorkerInstance with `UUID` and assigned partition.
 - For each task run, we publish a message with [TaskRunning](https://github.com/kestra-io/kestra/blob/4a61af45d668feab19313b9033826fa7075bf02b/runner-kafka/src/main/java/io/kestra/runner/kafka/KafkaWorkerTaskQueue.java#L112-L123) with the worker UUID.